 The EPA Green Power Partnership is a voluntary program that supports the organizational procurement of green power by offering expert advice, technical support, tools and resources.
 CRS is a Green Power Partner and has qualified to be part of the 100% Green Power Purchaser list, which represents those organizations that are buying green power to meet 100 percent of their U.S. organization-wide electricity use.
 Partnering with EPA can help your organization lower the transaction costs of buying green power, reduce its carbon footprint, and communicate its leadership to key stakeholders.
 Green power is electricity produced from a subset of renewable resources, such as solar, wind, geothermal, biomass, and low-impact hydro.
 Buying green power is one of the easiest and most effective ways to improve your organization’s environmental performance.
 [For more information, see the EPA Green Power Partnership website]

 The U.S. Green Building Council is committed to a prosperous and sustainable future for our nation through cost-efficient and energy-saving green buildings.
 USGBC is the developer of the Leadership in Energy and Environmental Design (LEED) LEED green building certification program and the convenor of the Greenbuild International Conference & Expo.
-Builders wishing to earn LEED credit on new buildings and major renovations can earn points for developing on-site renewable systems or buying renewable energy that has been certified by Green-e Energy [For more information, see the USGBC website].
+Projects seeking LEED certification can earn LEED points for buying renewable energy that is Green-e® Energy.
+[For more information, see the USGBC website].